Meet the WSAJ Staff

 We can be reached by phone or email.

 Executive Office & Administration

 As executive director of the Washington State Association for Justice, Liz Berry brings a lifelong connection to the trial bar and a history of fighting to empower people.
 She is also a seasoned political operative and an advocate for women in leadership.

 Berry assumed the position as executive director in June 2016.
 She previously served as WSAJ’s Associate Director of Government Affairs and Communications since 2013.
-In that capacity, she advocated for the organization’s legislative priorities in Olympia and Washington, DC, working to safeguard our state’s workers’ compensation system, expand Mandatory Arbitration (MAR) and protect consumers against fraudulent medical liens, among other issues.
+In that capacity, she advocated for the organization’s legislative priorities in Olympia and Washington, DC, working to safeguard our state’s workers’ compensation system, expand civil arbitration and protect consumers against fraudulent medical liens, among other issues.